MariaLeyno/java_tasks/README.md

 3. Update existing items.
 4. Delete existing items.

-Application functionality is available with console commands and through HTTP endpoints:
+Application functionality is available through HTTP endpoints:
 - Endpoints for user accounts management:
   - url: /Marketplace/user
     - POST method is used to create a new user account: 'login', 'password' and 'password_again' query parameters are required.